Heat measurement of quantum interference: Heat current measurements

 We measure the voltage drop across a pair of NIS junctions $V_\textrm{th}$ while sweeping the driving parameters $V_\textrm{d}$ and frequency $f_\textrm{d}$.
-The amplitude is varied from 10 to 130 mV while the frequency is swept from 0.5 GHz to 2.75 GHz.
+The amplitude $A_\textrm{d}$ is varied from 10 mV to 130 mV from the signal generator while the frequency is swept from 0.5 GHz to 2.75 GHz.
 The measurements are performed in a dilution refrigerator at around 50 mK temperature.
 The recorded $V_\textrm{th}$ is converted to bath temperature $T_\textrm{b}$ and power flow $P_\textrm{b}$, according to the procedure described in \cite{Satrya2025}.

 The measured heat current $P_{\text{b}}$ as a function of $f_{\text{d}}$ with fixed $V_{\text{d}}$ = 100 mV is shown in {Fig.~\ref{fig:2}}.
 Peaks in the transferred heat are observed when the drive frequency matches fractions of the resonator frequency, $f_\textrm{d}=f_\textrm{r}/l$, where $l$ is an integer.
 The amplitude in this measurement is fixed from the signal generator at room temperature; however the actual amplitude in the sample might vary with the drive frequency due to varying attenuation in the line.